MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/extend/guides/upgrade-to-angular11.md

 - **Output hashing must be enabled**.
 When output hashing is enabled, unique file names will be generated for every build of the extension.
 If this is not enabled, you may be unable to see the changes to your extension when viewing in the browser due to duplicate file names.
     - To enable from this field the command line, add the `--output-hashing` flag to an `ng build` command.
     - To enable this field from your repo directly, navigate to your angular.json file and look for the `outputHashing` field under production configurations.
 - **Named chunks must be disabled**.
-When named chunks is enabled, each bundle file includes its original module file name.
+When named chunks are enabled, each bundle file includes its original module file name.
 While that may seem useful, it often results in incredibly long file names that can result in errors in the Windows Admin Center extension feed.
     - To disable this field from the command line, add the `--named-chunks` flag to an `ng build` command.
     - To disable this field from your repo directly, navigate to your angular.json file and look for the `namedChunks` field under production configurations.
 Set this field to false.